crossplane/function-template-typescript/README.md

   package: ghcr.io/crossplane/function-template-typescript:v0.4.0
 ```

+The Function package will not install the
+related CompositeResourceDefinition and Composition manifests.

-Next, apply the CompositeResourceDefinition and Composition manifests:
+Apply the CompositeResourceDefinition and Composition manifests:

 ```shell
 $ kubectl apply -f package-configuration/apis/apps